dmwm/DAS/doc/sphinx/introduction.rst

 Introduction
 ============

-DAS stands for Data Aggregation Service.
+DAS stands for Data Aggregation System.
 It is general purpose framework to unify CMS data-services into a common layer used by CMS physicists and production tools.
 It provides several
 features: